norkholis/koperasi-service/API_DOCUMENTATION.md

 }
 ```

 **Note:** Creates a pending transaction that requires admin verification.
+Users should first get active bank accounts from `/api/bank-accounts/active` to know where to transfer.

 ### Get Wallet Detail
 ```http